MURADALSHORMAN/data-structures-and-algorithms-401/README.md

 # data-structures-and-algorithms-401

-# zip List
+# tree-breadth-first
-Code Challenge 08
+Code Challenge 17

 # Challenge
-Write a function called zip lists Arguments: 2 linked lists Return: Linked List, zipped
+Write a function called breadth first
+Arguments: tree
+Return: list of all values in the tree, in the order they were encountered

 ![](/home/muradalshorman/data-structures-and-algorithms-401/challenge 88.JPG)